-1.4.2 - Feedback on curricula and syllabi obtained from stakeholders is processed in terms of: Options (Opt any one that is applicable): Feedback collected, analyzed and action taken on feedback besides such documents made available on the institutional website Feedback collected, analyzed and action has been taken Feedback collected unanalyzed Feedback collected E. Feedback not collected
+1.4.1 - Mechanism is in place for obtaining в.
+Any 3 of the above structured feedback on curricula/syllabi from various stakeholders Students Teachers Employers Alumni Professionals obtained from stakeholders is processed in terms of: Options (Opt any one that is applicable): Feedback collected, analyzed and action taken on feedback besides such documents made available on the institutional website Feedback collected, analyzed and action has been taken Feedback collected unanalyzed Feedback collected E. Feedback not collected